-The goal of the Data Science Incubator is to enable new science by bringing together data scientists and domain scientists to work on focused, intensive, collaborative projects to enable new science through the development of new techniques and technologies or the application of existing techniques and technologies in new ways.
+The goal of the Data Science Incubator is to enable new science by bringing together data scientists and domain scientists to work on focused, intensive, collaborative projects.
 Projects frequently, but not exclusively, involve a non-trivial software engineering component.
 Our team of data scientists can provide expertise in state-of-the-art technology and methods in large-scale data manipulation and analytics (e.g., Hadoop, GraphLab, Myria, SciDB), cloud and cluster computing, statistics and machine learning, and visualization to help researchers extract knowledge from large, complex, and noisy datasets.

 Areas of Focus